Ponloe/dunkirk-godot/README.md

 ---

+## Easter Egg

+There is a hidden easter egg in the game.

+### How to Trigger
+Enter this key sequence in order:

+`Up, Up, Down, Down, Left, Right, Left, Right` with the arrow keys

+### What Happens
+If entered correctly, the game activates a secret surprise effect.

+### Notes
+- The sequence must be entered in the correct order.
+- If the sequence is broken, restart the input and try again.

 ## Project Status
 This project is under active development.
 Features and gameplay elements may change as development progresses.